 Ongoing data collection

 Each year, the data collection exercise not only adds to the list of supported trees as new species are added to the Barcham stock list but also serves to increase the robustness of the existing datasets.
-The DBV currently contains over 275 individual broadleaved tree species/cultivar that Barcham Trees are able to grow in the temperate British climate.
-Whilst this covers a large geographical area (UK, much of Europe, Northern US states etc), as a commitment to supply Arborcheck to arborists all over the world, we have commissioned reputable independent consultants to collect data from hand-picked nurseries with projects currently ongoing in Australia and the United States of America to screen species from different climatic regions.
+The DBV currently contains almost 400 individual tree species/cultivar that Barcham Trees are able to grow in the temperate British climate.
+Whilst this covers a large geographical area (UK and much of Europe), as a commitment to supply Arborcheck to arborists all over the world, we have commissioned reputable independent consultants to collect data from hand-picked nurseries with projects currently ongoing in Australia, New Zealand, Hong Kong and the United States of America to screen species from different climatic regions.